 Moving out of the parents’ home is something most children look forward to with a mixture of excitement and anxiety.
 For some, it symbolizes independence, freedom, and coming into one’s own.
 But it also brings responsibility, both financial and personally.
-For adults with Autism Spectrum Disorder (ASD), the decision to move out of the family home may be particularly complicated.
-Perhaps the adult is ready to move out, but maybe the decision is being forced upon the individual, such as when parents are no longer able to care for their adult child with ASD.
+For autistic adults, the decision to move out of the family home may be particularly complicated.
+Perhaps the adult is ready to move out, but maybe the decision is being forced upon the individual, such as when parents are no longer able to care for their adult child on the autism spectrum.

-Not all adults with ASD are capable or are ready of living completely independently.
+Not all adults on the autism spectrum are capable or are ready of living completely independently.
 Fortunately there are options other than staying put and being completely self-sufficient.
 Which one is right for your situation will depending on the individual’s level of independence and needs for support as well as what is affordable, given any government benefits that may be available and the family’s financial resources.
-This article discusses some of the options for housing used by many adults with ASD.
+This article discusses some of the options for housing used by many autistic adults.

-- Staying at home with parents or other relatives: From the limited research that exists, it is fair to say that well over half of adults with ASD live with parents or other family members (siblings, cousins, aunts, and uncles, for example).
-Staying at home with family has the advantage of avoiding issues of transition related to living arrangements in the short term, but, should an unforeseen circumstance render the caregiver unable to continue in this role, the adult with ASD may be uprooted unexpectedly.
+- Staying at home with parents or other relatives: From the limited research that exists, it is fair to say that well over half of autistic adults live with parents or other family members (siblings, cousins, aunts, and uncles, for example).
+Staying at home with family has the advantage of avoiding issues of transition related to living arrangements in the short term, but, should an unforeseen circumstance render the caregiver unable to continue in this role, the autistic adult may be uprooted unexpectedly.
 Family members provide daily living support, with or without the assistance of privately or publicly provided in-home assistance.
-Housing expenses and support programs are financed with a combination of parents’ income, any income the individual with ASD makes, and public benefits, such as Medicaid, Medicaid waivers, Supplemental Security Income, and/or Social Security Disability Insurance.
+Housing expenses and support programs are financed with a combination of parents’ income, any income the autistic individual makes, and public benefits, such as Medicaid, Medicaid waivers, Supplemental Security Income, and/or Social Security Disability Insurance.

 - Adult Foster Care: Adult foster care consists of an adult living in a family setting other than with his or her own parents or relatives.
 The states regulate adult foster care, just like foster care for juveniles.
-Adult foster parents may be compensated by state agencies or Medicaid or by the individual with ASD and his or her family.
-If the adult with ASD receives Supplemental Security Income (SSI), this can be used to pay the foster care family.
+Adult foster parents may be compensated by state agencies or Medicaid or by the autistic individual and his or her family.
+If the autistic adult receives Supplemental Security Income (SSI), this can be used to pay the foster care family.

 - Cooperative Living: “Co-ops” are similar to group homes, except the house itself is owned by a group of families or individuals who have formed a cooperative agreement.
 The group hires an agency or independent caregivers to support the residents within the home.
 The families or individuals involved in setting up the co-op may choose to form a limited liability company (LLC), an entity similar to a corporation, which provides liability protection.
 If you are interested in setting up a co-op, be sure to consult an attorney who can not only guide you through the legal technicalities of setting one up, but who can also help guide you in securing a location that doesn’t violate zoning or other ordinances.
 In addition to personal finances, public benefits may be used to pay for support services.

-- Supervised Living: Supervised living is similar to a group home or co-op in that the individual with ASD may live with a support provider.
+- Supervised Living: Supervised living is similar to a group home or co-op in that the autistic individual may live with a support provider.
 However, the support provider in supervised living may not provide as much hands-on support; instead the support provider’s role is to “supervise” and be available as needed.
 Depending on the number of unrelated individuals living in the home, zoning may be an issue.
-Funding for supervised living may come from a combination of parents’ income, any income the individual with ASD makes, and public benefits.
+Funding for supervised living may come from a combination of parents’ income, any income the autistic individual makes, and public benefits.

 - Independent Living: Are You Ready?